search-icon

 Mid-Season Service Check: What to Inspect Before July Weekends Hit

-1. Mid-Season Open-Loop Cooling and Propulsion Audits
+1. Mid-Season Cooling Systems and Propeller Inspections

-3. Automated Pump Flow Ratings and Marine Trailer Dynamics
+3. Automated Bilge Pumps and Trailer Maintenance

-Technical Frequently Asked Questions
+Frequently Asked Questions

 What is the legal speed restriction for operating a watercraft after dark in Texas waters?
 While open public reservoirs do not feature posted speed limits during peak daylight windows, Texas maritime law enforces a strict 25 MPH speed limit at night (defined from 30 minutes after sunset to 30 minutes before sunrise).
 This regulation is vital because ambient shoreline lights easily blend with structural vessel lighting after dark, making it exceptionally difficult to judge tracking velocities, closing distances, and floating hazards.